 “What you’re picking up on is the personification of AI systems, of giving them a face and a character and a behaviour,” he says.
 “These are huge themes in our world too: the autonomy of warfare, the potential threat of AI going wrong.
 I think it’s really nice to show and not tell in games, and have the player react to them - and fight them - that makes it much more interesting to me.”
-While that’s very much a thing in Horizon, and the main thrust of The Frozen Wilds, it sounds like AI could well be a continuing theme of HZD2.
-And the most obvious antagonist for that kind of story would be HADES.
+While that’s very much a thing in Horizon, and the main thrust of The Frozen Wilds, it sounds like AI could well be a continuing theme of Horizon Zero Dawn 2.

 Horizon Zero Dawn 2 - what about the creatures?

 This idea of an ecosystem was something the creators chose to show less of in the original, but could be a thing for the sequel.
 Speaking about the original game to GR, Hulst says: “It’s important that the world make sense and the machines have their own roles.
 You know, the Grazers are grazing, and they fulfil a role in this AI-driven existence.
 But how much you’re going to show of that, of the roles the machines play in the ecosystem, well we could have chosen to show more in that regard, but we also wanted to make it a challenge to fight them, to spend time developing the tribes and the worlds and the foundries.”
 It’s definitely something we could see in the follow-up - machines fighting machines, and playing more of a role in shaping the world we play in.

 And what do we think?